 Block letters are so versatile and trendy in home decor.
 You can find MDF and wood letters in craft stores that are great to use for DIY monogram decor.
 They’re ideal alongside photos on a gallery wall, as DIY shower or wedding decor, to decorate a nursery or to personalize a baby shower gift.
+We recently made a large LAKE sign for our family cottage using block letters and driftwood!

 There are a number of different ways to embellish these letters including painting or using decoupage.
 We decided to give an interesting three-dimensional and textured look to one using lace, ribbons, buttons and EnviroTex Lite resin.
 It would be lovely for a rustic or shabby chic wedding or to give a romantic touch to your modern farmhouse decor.